 New Excavation At Pompeii Uncovers Victim Crushed By Massive Rock

-Archaeologists working at Pompeii say they have found the remains of a man who survived the initial explosion of Mt.
-Vesuvius in A.D.
+Archaeologists working at Pompeii say they have found the remains of a man who survived the initial explosion of Mount Vesuvius in A.D.
 79 — but was crushed by a massive rock as he attempted to flee a deadly cloud of gases, ash and rock.

 The skeleton's remains are in what the Pompeii archaeological site calls a "dramatic position" — with a large rectangular stone embedded in the upper torso.